djbrieck/brieckspro/content/posts/iPadProUSBCharge/index.md

 The device appears to be limited to (7 Watts) while charging using a USB-A to USB-c cable, which is a little disappointing.

-The good news is that the iPad can still be charged using this cable, but useable as a slow trickle charge option, where you not in a hurry to charge your iPad.
+The good news is that the iPad can still be charged using this cable, but usable as a slow trickle charge option, where you not in a hurry to charge your iPad.

 ## Equipment list for this experiment: